-The Council's Second Round, Review and Assessment (USA) Report 2006, was recently appraised by the University of West England (UWE) on behalf of the Department of Environment's Environment and Heritage Service (EHS), and accepted unconditionally.
+The Council's Progress Report 2007, was appraised by the University of West England (UWE) on behalf of the Department of Environment's Environment and Heritage Service (EHS), and accepted unconditionally.
 It concluded that no further detailed assessment was required at this time for any of the pollutants reviewed and that there was currently no requirement for any statutory Air Quality Management Areas (AQMAs) to be declared.

-Preparation of this Progress Report is the final activity prescribed in the timetable for the Second Round of reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
-The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2006/2007.
+Preparation of this Progress Report is prescribed in the timetable for reviews and assessments as set out in LAQM Policy Guidance (LAQM.PGNI(03)).
+The report has been produced in accordance with guidance detailed in Progress Report Guidance LAQM.PRGNI(04), and summarises the findings of the LAQM activities undertaken by the Council including the currently available air quality monitoring results for 2007.

-Significant capital expenditure has already been incurred for continuous automatic monitoring for PM{10} , $NO_2 \& SO_2$.
-Results obtained to date would indicate that there is no negligible risk of exceeding prescribed standards, and it was recommended after the second round 'Review and Assessment' that monitoring at the automated sites within Craigavon will not be continued.
+Significant capital expenditure had previously been incurred for continuous automatic monitoring for PM{10} , NO_2 & SO_2 .
+Results obtained over the years of active monitoring indicated that there was no negligible risk of exceeding prescribed standards, and it was recommended after the second round 'Review and Assessment' that monitoring at the automated sites within Craigavon would not be continued and the sites were deactivated.
 In due course, consideration may be given to relocation of the automatic monitors to other locations or local authorities that have more potential to be affected by the pollutants concerned.